Young female wearing glasses, a white button up dress shirt, and a gray blazer waving at her computer screen getting ready for virtual intertview

-Job interviews are all about making a good first impression, and how you dress plays a major role.
-A sense of professionalism, confidence, and personal style is important to convey.
+Job interviews require making an excellent first impression, so how you dress plays a significant role in setting the tone for a successful outcome.
+The goal is to convey a sense of professionalism, confidence, and personal style.
 But how do you find the right balance?
 What is the best way to dress for success without feeling uncomfortable or out of place?
-And what is the difference between business casual vs. business professional attire?
+And what is the difference between business casual and business professional attire?

 What should you choose and when?

-First, to know what to wear, we must know where you are going.
-Below we will break down a few standard settings where you might wonder what to wear.
+First, knowing what to wear will always be dictated by where you are going and why.
+Let’s break down the most common interview settings where you might wonder what to wear.

 In-person interview